burlachenkok/burlachenkok.github.io/_posts/2023-06-30-Two-Papers-for-FL-ICML2023.md

 ---

-I was glad to work with my peers on two papers accepted to [Workshop Federated Learning and Analytics in Practice: Algorithms, Systems, Applications, and Opportunities](https://fl-icml2023.github.io/) for Fortieth International Conference on Machine Learning [ICML 2023](https://icml.cc/Conferences/2023):

 It was a great pleasure to collaborate with my peers on two papers that have been accepted to the [Workshop Federated Learning and Analytics in Practice: Algorithms, Systems, Applications, and Opportunities](https://fl-icml2023.github.io/). at the Fortieth International Conference on Machine Learning [ICML 2023](https://icml.cc/Conferences/2023):